JieyuWu/ToyotaMod/Smart-DSU.md

 ### Versions & Purchasing
 There are 2 versions around the community:

 * One available via a Chinese seller on [Taobao.com](https://item.taobao.com/item.htm?spm=a312a.7700824.w4004-21830160926.16.4f167c33SU8Tfg&id=624782255202) for around ~$125 shipped.
-Install the Google Translate extension to navigate the site.
+  * Install the Google Translate extension to navigate the site.
 People also purchase through superbuy.com.
-For US buyers, purchasing directly from Taobao is a 2 part process:
+For US buyers (and likely non-china buyers), purchasing directly from Taobao is a 2 part process:
     * Purchase item from taobao.com
     * Wait 2-3 days for item to ship to an intermediary.
 Navigate to the taobao page to pay the intermediary ~$15 for them to ship item to the US.
 * Another developed by community member @erich named [Smartened DSU](https://discord.com/channels/469524606043160576/532179801474203649/687669433145229385).
 This is definitely slicker, as the SDSU is integrated into the DSU casing, thus maintaining a stock appearance.
 However it is generally unavailable as this is a temporary project for @erich, however his features include everything the SDSU has plus the following:
   * Switch mode to change between regular DSU & SDSU mode (for when the car goes to the dealer)
   * Soldered on cat6 cable for comma-pedal & Zorro Steering Sensor installation.